Shangri-La Barr al Jissah Al Husn and Wahiba Sands

 The infinity pool at Al Husn is exclusively for Al Husn guests, although they are also free to use the pools at Al Bandar and Al Waha hotels if they wish.
 Al Husn guests also have exclusive access to a private beach.

-Between January — June, you may have the opportunity to observe turtles laying their eggs.
-Towards the end of March — August the baby turtles begin to hatch and you can watch the turtle ranger checking the eggs at around 5.30pm daily.
+Between January and June you may have the opportunity to observe turtles laying their eggs.
+Toward the end of March until August the baby turtles begin to hatch and you can watch the turtle ranger checking the eggs at around 5.30pm daily.
 The dedicated ranger can also advise you on the best times to observe the turtles and if you give him your phone or room number, he’ll call you in the middle of the night if a turtle comes to lay eggs.

 The dive centre has scuba diving and snorkelling facilities, and is a PADI Five Star Gold Palm Resort.
 For the best snorkelling, we would advise taking a boat offshore, which can be arranged by the hotel.

 The dive centre welcomes beginners and certified divers for daily scuba-diving trips.
 Courses start in the hotel pool, and later move to the ocean to discover the rich waters of the Arabian Sea, full of brightly coloured fish, turtles and other sea life.

 One of the highlights of the resort is the huge range and quality of dining options open to guests.
 As well as the dining options at Al Husn, guests can also eat at the restaurants of the two sister properties next door.

 At Al Husn, the stylish Sultanah restaurant is open for breakfast, lunch and dinner, serving an international menu of à la carte dishes.
 Shahrazad restaurant has a richly opulent Moroccan interior, serving subtly spiced Moroccan dishes, accompanied by live Moroccan music.
 A smart-casual dress code is required.